plone/buildout.coredev/docs/plips.rst

 open a new issue by using the `issuetemplate web service <http://issuetemplate.com/#/plone/Products.CMFPlone/PLIP>`_.
 You have to login with your GitHub account to use the issuetemplate service.
 Fill in all applicable fields.
-After submitting, select the tag "03 type: feature" for the issues.
+After submitting, select the tag "03 type: feature (plip)" for the issues.

 When writing a PLIP,
 be as specific and to-the-point as you can.